skaderli/WaveBreaking/README.rst

         #access xarray.DataArray
         wb["smooth_pv"]

-The wavebreaking module can calculate the intensity for each identified breaking event.
+The wavebreaking module can calculate the intensity for each identified event.
 For that, the intensity field needs to be calculated before the event identification.
-Here, the momentum flux is calculated as the product of the (daily) zonal deviation of both wind components.
+Here, the momentum flux derived from the product of the (daily) zonal deviations of both wind components is used as the intensity.
 This routine creates a xarray.DataArray with the variable "mflux".
 More information can be found in my `master thesis <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_.
 If the momentum flux is not calculated, the intensity of the events is not provided.

 .. code-block:: python